Guo Huai (wife of Jia Chong): Final years

 As years went by, Empress Jia was increasingly taking advantage of her husband's mental disability and practically dominated the government.
 Worried, Guo Huai's nephew Pei Wei had convinced Guo Huai to advise her daughter to treat the crown prince Sima Yu well.
 Sima Yu's mother Xie Jiu (謝玖), an imperial concubine, was considered by many to be a good replacement for the uncontrollable empress.
-Also sensing the danger, Guo Huai wanted Empress Jia to adopt Sima Yu as her own son, and she further advocated for the marriage between him and Jia Wu's daughter, but that was opposed by both her daughters and did not realize.
+Also sensing the danger, Guo Huai wanted Empress Jia to adopt Sima Yu as her own son, and she further advocated for the marriage between him and Jia Wu's daughter, but that was opposed by both her daughters and did not take place.

 After Guo Huai became terminally ill, her title changed to Lady of Yicheng which was suggested by a diviner.
 On her deathbed, she repeated her warning to Jia Nanfeng regarding Sima Yu.
 She was buried by the empress according to a ritual that far exceeded her position.
 The people were indignant but no one dared to speak out.
 (Eventually Jia Nanfeng had Sima Yu assassinated and in turn got herself killed, along with Jia Wu and Jia Mi, in a coup.)